equinix/terraform-provider-equinix/docs/guides/migration_guide_packet.md

 ---
 page_title: "Migrating from the Packet provider"
 description: |-
-  Migrating your templates from packet_ resources to metal_ resources with minimal disruption.
+  Migrating your templates from packet_ resources to equinix_metal_ resources with minimal disruption.
 ---

 # Migrating from packethost/packet to equinix/metal

 Packet is now Equinix Metal, and the name of the Terraform provider changed too.
 This (terraform-provider-metal, provider equinix/metal) is the current provider for Equinix Metal.

 If you've been using terraform-provider-packet, and you want to use a newer provider version to manage resources in Equinix Metal, you will need to change the references in you HCL files.
 You can just change the names of the resources, e.g. from `packet_device` to `equinix_metal_device`.
 That should work, but it will cause the `packet_device` to be destroyed and new `equinix_metal_device` to be created instead.
-Re-creation of the resources might be undesirable, and this guide shows how to migrate to metal_ resources without the re-creation.
+Re-creation of the resources might be undesirable, and this guide shows how to migrate to equinix_metal_ resources without the re-creation.

 Before starting to migrate your Terraform templates, please upgrade
 * packethost/packet provider to the latest version (3.2.1)